中文 | English

 - Inability to ‘pass’ as cisgender, leading to diminished quality of life and fears for safety

 Among misdiagnosed cases, the most notable is Walt Heyer, who suffered from undiagnosed Dissociative Identity Disorder due to childhood trauma.
 One of his multiple personalities was that of a woman.
 He was wrongly diagnosed as transgender, whereupon he was encouraged to pursue sex reassignment surgery he did not actually want.
 He underwent the surgery but found it extremely traumatic.
-He sued the doctors who treated him for malpractice and is convinced that because they were wrong in his case, no transgender person should be allowed to transition.
-He now actively advocates against transitioning, citing himself as an example of regret, despite not being anywhere near representative of a typical transgender person.
+He sued the doctors who treated him for malpractice, and is convinced that because they were wrong in his case, no transgender person should be allowed to transition.
+He now actively advocates against transitioning, repeatedly positioning himself as an example of regret, despite not being anywhere near representative of a typical transgender person.

 Another well-known case is that of Sam Hashimi, a rich property tycoon who suffered a mental breakdown after he broke up with his wife.
 In his mid-life crisis that followed, he decided that women had it easier in life and he wanted to be one.
 His wealth and connections allowed him to bypass a lot of the usual obstacles to transitioning and get what he wanted, only to find himself responding badly to hormone therapy and growing increasingly depressed and dysphoric at living as a woman.
 He thus detransitioned back to living as male.
 His story is also far from representative of transgender people who transition out of rather than into gender dysphoria, and who are motivated by the need to express their gender identity.